danny-fla/Python-Roulette/README.md

 Python Roulette was thoroughly tested during its development using Code Institute's Python Linter, which helps ensure adherence to the Python code style guidelines.

-Throughout the testing process, the linter reported various issues such as "trailing whitespaces," "under-indented lines," and "too many blank lines."
+Throughout the testing process, the linter reported various issues such as "trailing whitespaces," "under-indented lines," and "too many blank lines".
 These issues were promptly addressed and resolved, resulting in clean and well-formatted code.

-By utilizing the Python Linter, the project's code was reviewed and validated to meet the recommended coding standards, enhancing code readability, maintainability, and overall quality.
+By utilising the Python Linter, the project's code was reviewed and validated to meet the recommended coding standards, enhancing code readability, maintainability, and overall quality.

 ![Code Validation](images/python-validator.png)